benshimonz/V1/README.md

 ## Empty (Missing) Values

-The data model may support empty (missing) values for some properties. empty values may mean different things: the value of the property may be unknown, the property may have no value (e.g. a person with no middle name), a date that has not yet arrived (e.g. empty death date), etc. Regardless of the data semantics, the V1 language has several constructs that are useful in many cases:
+The data model may support empty (missing) values for one or more properties. empty values may mean different things: the value of the property may be unknown, the property may have no value (e.g. a person with no middle name), a date that has not yet arrived (e.g. empty death date), etc. Regardless of the data semantics, the V1 language has several constructs that are useful in many cases:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB10.png)